fionnbharra/labels-to-placeholders/README.markdown

 	var my_form = document.getElementByID('my_form'),
 	    labels = new InlineLabels(null, my_form);

+*The jQuery plugin does not require any arguments as the factory selector performs this function*

 Styling placeholders requires some rather horrible browser-specific 'shadow DOM' selectors which means some code repetition for now.
 The script also applies the class name 'placeholder' to each target element in browsers where native placeholder behaviour is not supported:

 	::-webkit-input-placeholder {